elvis-github/PomodoroTime/README.md

 A tomato timer app based on the Pomodoro Technique created as a project to learn more Android Developmen by an amateur android developer.

+**This project is currently INACTIVE until I have time to revisit Android Development**

 >Author: **Elvis Bui**
 >An aspiring software engineer and soon-to-be graduate of the University of Georgia with a Bachelor of Science in Computer Science